 Prof. Isaac Quaye, President, Pan African Ovale and Vivax Network (PAVON), Regent University, Ghana

 Microscopy is an essential pillar of healthcare laboratory capacity and requires continuous strengthening to ensure excellence in terms of diagnostics for several critical pathologies.
-Through our collaboration with the Noguchi Memorial Institute for Medical Research at the University of Ghana, healthcare workers are trained in microscopic diagnosis to improve identification of malaria together with other blood-borne diseases.
+Through our collaboration with the Noguchi Memorial Institute for Medical Research at the University of Ghana, laboratory technologists are trained in clinical microscopy with a strong emphasis in diagnosing and phenotyping malaria, classifying anemia, and conducting leukocyte analysis to determine the cause of fevers.

 Facts